g-otn/GameServerEC2Discord/README.md

 Your SSH client may give you a warning when connecting due to the IP changing between server restarts.
 You can delete the `~/.ssh/known_hosts` file as a quick workaround.

+#### CloudWatch

+CloudWatch log groups are created for the Lambda and VPC flow logs.
+They can help you troubleshoot problems with connectivity and Discord interactions.

+X-Ray tracing is also enabled (mainly for debugging the project), however you need to [manually set up SNS](https://docs.aws.amazon.com/xray/latest/devguide/xray-services-sns.html#xray-services-sns-configuration) permissions so the traces show up correctly in the Trace Map / etc.

 ## To-do